-In the following, we will discuss the constrained minimizer of the LNCEs under the $\beta$-normalized expectation constraints for non-extensive applications.
+We now derive the constrained minimizer of the LNRE and the LNCE, in their first arguments, under the $\beta$-normalized (non-extensive) expectation constraints (\ref{EQ:Constraints_Nq}).
 This is clearly a dual problem to the constrained MaxEnt problem discussed in Section \ref{SEC:LNE_MaxEnt}.
-Using the scale invariance of the LNCE in the first argument, as in (\ref{EQ:Obj_Fun}), the objective function for the cross-entropy minimization problem here can be written in terms of Lagrange multipliers $\lambda_r$, $r=0, 1, \ldots, m$, as
+Further, for a given second argument $Q\in\Omega_n$, the solutions to the above constrained minimization problems are nothing but the forward projections obtained with respect to the LNRE or the LNCE, respectively, for $Q$ onto a $\beta$-linear space defined as